Hedgehog-Computing/Hedgehog-Standard-Library/README.md

 # Hedgehog-Standard-Library
 A library that can be imported directly at Hedgehog Lab

-Each file contains a single function, which can be imported using **"*import YOUR_URL"**, for example:
+Each file contains a single function, which can be imported using **"*import FileName"**, for example:

 ```js
 // qr.js at http://github.com/....../hedgehog-standard/library/qr.hs